jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 >
 >No provision of the license may be predicated on any individual technology or style of interface.

-Each group maintains a list of software licenses that meet their standards and, despite their distinct philosophical approaches, FSF’s and OSI’s lists commonly align.
+Each group maintains a list of software licenses that meet their standards and, despite their distinct philosophical approaches, FSF’s and OSI’s lists frequently align.
 Before delving deeper into FOSS licenses lets take a moment to discuss the relevance of licenses to software in general.

 # Copyright and Licenses
 A common misconception among developers is that source code one finds on the internet can be used in any way that one wishes.
 Along with other expressive works like writing, photos, music, and paintings, computer software is automatically protected by copyright which means that permission is required for most use-cases.
 A public Git repository without a license is, despite appearances, far from an open invitation for reuse.
-A license, on the other hand, provides permission for using software and defines any limitations on the scope of that permission;  using someone else’s software without a license risks infringing copyright as would using that software outside of the scope of what its license permits.
+A license, on the other hand, provides permission for using software and defines any limitations on the scope of that permission;  using someone else’s software without a license risks infringing copyright as would using that software outside of the scope of what any license for it permits.

 # FOSS/Cookie Licenses
 There are a good selection of established and approved FOSS licenses that software projects can choose from.
-These licenses typically fall into one of three broad categories: 1.) permissive (ex.
-3-clause BSD, MIT, Apache 2.0) 2. weak copyleft (ex.
-LGPL, MPL, CDDL), and 3. strong copyleft (ex.
+These licenses typically fall into one of three broad categories:
+ 1. permissive (ex.
+3-clause BSD, MIT, Apache 2.0)
+ 2. weak copyleft (ex.
+LGPL, MPL, CDDL); and
+ 3. strong copyleft (ex.
 GPL, AGPL).

 Rather than speak about these types of licenses in any technical or legal detail I find that an analogy serves as a far better introductory teaching tool even if it glazes over many of the finer points.
 For this post I’m going to use cookies, my all time favorite FOSS licensing analogy borrowed from Jim Jagielski.
 As a brief aside it is worth noting that [recipes are considered uncopyrightable subject matter](https://www.copyright.gov/circs/circ33.pdf) but I will kindly ask the reader to suspend disbelief.

 ## The Permissive Licensed Cookie

-To understand the basics of how a permissive FOSS license works imagine a dedicated baker’s really exceptional chocolate chip cookie recipe.
-Unlike many home cooks who guard their secret recipes zealously, the creator of this cookie decides to share their recipe with others but isn’t sure what license to choose.
+To understand the basics of how a permissive FOSS license works, imagine a dedicated baker’s really exceptional chocolate chip cookie recipe.
+Unlike many home cooks who guard their secret recipes zealously, the creator of this cookie decides to share her recipe with others but isn’t sure what license to choose.

 ![Chocolate Chip Cookies](/assets/img/gianna-ciaramello-461814-unsplash.jpg)